 Sauteed onion and garlic are stirred into a homemade cream of chicken soup sauce.
 Add a dash of poppy seeds, shredded chicken, salt & pepper, and you’re in business.
 Spoon it into a casserole dish and add a layer of crushed buttery Ritz crackers, and finally sprinkle on a final layer of crushed buttery Ritz crackers.

-Bake it to bubbly perfection, and serve it over white rice for a super yummy meal when paired with your favorite roasted veggie.
+Bake it to bubbly perfection, serve this creamy chicken casserole over white rice for a super yummy meal when paired with your favorite roasted veggie.

 - 2 chicken breasts cooked and roughly chopped

 - 3 tbsp butter